 Why This Recipe Works

-This vegan tomato soup is literally as easy as one, two, three.
+This vegan tomato soup recipe is literally as easy as one, two, three.
 All it takes is heating up a few freezer and pantry staples on the stove top, pureeing them together in a blender and voila!
 Done like dinner.

-I love this vegan tomato soup because not only does it taste like a classic tomato soup, but it is higher in protein thanks to the addition of cannellini beans and nutritional yeast.
+I love this vegan tomato soup recipe because not only does it taste like a classic tomato soup, but it is higher in protein thanks to the addition of cannellini beans and nutritional yeast.
 Its also super creamy and veggie packed from the butternut squash.
 And just like like that, one serving provides 15 grams of protein and 10 grams of fibre!
 Yes please.